 What's Good About Continuing In The Same Old Way What's Not Good About Continuing In The Same Old Way "I don't have to feel ashamed ringing up people I don't know" "But I might feel more ashamed if I can't pay the bill" "I don't want to have to put in all that effort to learn new stuff" "But if I don't learn something about it how will I ever deal with?"
-"It is all too hard to think about" "But if I keep putting it off the electricity will get cut off and "I don't have to try to get the kids to change what they are that will take a lot more effort to sort out." doing!"
-"But if I don't try the kids won't get a chance to learn any better"

-EXAMPLE OF A CHANGE?
-If I set up a Hardship Program...

-What's Good About Making This Change What Might I Have To Deal With To Make This Change "I will keep the electricity on even if I can't pay the bill now" "I will have to deal with asking someone I don't know for help" "If I learn about reducing my electrical use the bill will be much less" "I will need to find someone to help me work all this out" "I may need to accept the conditions of the Hardship Program" "if I try I will gain confidence in dealing with this organisation" "It will take time to show the kids, and myself, how to do this" "I can show my kids how to solve these types of problems"
+"It is all too hard to think about" "It is all too hard to think about" "But if I keep putting it off the electricity will get cut off and that will take a lot more effort to sort out." doing!"
+"But if I don't try the kids won't get a chance to learn any better" EXAMPLE OF A CHANGE?
+If I set up a Hardship Program What's Good About Making This Change What Might I Have To Deal With To Make This Change "I will keep the electricity on even if I can't pay the bill now" "I will have to deal with asking someone I don't know for help" "If I learn about reducing my electrical use the bill will be much less" "I will need to find someone to help me work all this out" "if I try I will gain confidence in dealing with this organisation" "I may need to accept the conditions ot the Hardship Frogram" "It will take time to show the kids and myself how to do this" "I can show my kids how to solve these types of problems"